- COMP.CS.140

 A member function

-object that describes the new state.
+WordGameState guess(String word)that updates the game state in accordance to the player guessing the wordwordand returns aWordGameStateobject that describes the new state.
 This function behaves as the previous one except for the comparison.
 Instead of comparing individual characters, whole words are compared.

-The description above mentioned exceptions of type GameStateException
+The description above mentioned exceptions of type GameStateException.
+You need to implement

-also this class in such manner that it inherits the Java library class Exception
+also this class in such manner that it inherits the Java library class Exception and has only

-one member: a public constructor GameStateException(String msg)
+one member: a public constructor GameStateException(String msg) that only proceeds msg to

 the constructor of its superclass.
 This is a very simple class.

-The testing material provided below should clarify how the WordGame
+The testing material provided below should clarify how the WordGame class is expected to work.

 Testing¶

-You may test your implementation by using the test program given in the file WordGameTest.java
+You may test your implementation by using the test program given in the file WordGameTest.java,

-output given in the files output1.txt
+output given in the files output1.txt and output2.txt.
+Place these files to the same

-directory with your code, compile the test program, for example as javac *.java
+directory with your code, compile the test program, for example as javac *.java, and run the first test

-as java WordGameTest words.txt input1.txt
+as java WordGameTest words.txt input1.txt and the second test as

-.
+java WordGameTest words.txt input2.txt.
 The expected outputs of these two tests are given in

-.
+the files output1.txt and output2.txt.
 Note that all output is produced by the test

 program.
-The functions of the WordGame
+The functions of the WordGame class do not print anything.

 A+ presents the exercise submission form here.